encrebidle/encrebidle/README.md

 ### Glad to see you here! &nbsp;

-I'm an enthusiastic Data Engineer 👨🏻‍💻 currently working for [Micron Technology](https://micron.com) ⚡.
+I'm an enthusiastic Data Professional 👨🏻‍💻 currently working for [Micron Technology](https://micron.com) ⚡.
 I have nothing significant on GitHub because I mostly write code that makes money.
 As a problem solver, I thrive on challenges and have a diverse skill set in Full Stack Development, Blockchain, and AI.
 I excel at translating client requirements into features and have exceptional communication skills, enabling me to quickly understand other people's perspectives without them having to repeat themselves.

 With a keen eye for detail, I focus on ensuring the highest quality software possible, without losing sight of the bigger picture.